v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/turn-on-atp-for-spo-odb-and-teams.md

 8. (Recommended) Proceed to set up alerts for detected files.

-> [!TIP]
-> To learn more about using PowerShell with Office 365, see [Manage Office 365 with PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-with-office-365-powershell). > To learn more about the user experience when a file has been detected as malicious, see [What to do when a malicious file is found in SharePoint Online, OneDrive, or Microsoft Teams](https://support.office.com/article/01e902ad-a903-4e0f-b093-1e1ac0c37ad2).
+To learn more about using PowerShell with Office 365, see [Manage Office 365 with PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/manage-office-365-with-office-365-powershell). > To learn more about the user experience when a file has been detected as malicious, see [What to do when a malicious file is found in SharePoint Online, OneDrive, or Microsoft Teams](https://support.office.com/article/01e902ad-a903-4e0f-b093-1e1ac0c37ad2).

 ## Set up alerts for detected files